abhiTronix/TBB_Raspberry_pi/README.md

 A pre-compiled Latest binary (2018 Update 2) of TBB for the Raspberry Pi 3.
 It is available in a ".deb" package and will save you countless hours not having to compile it yourself.
 This may or may not stay updated as I have to manually compile this version.
 I will try to make available most major versions.
 This was compiled on a Raspberry Pi 3 Model B+ running raspbian stretch.
 This enables TBB which helps multithreading in many OpenCV algorithms .

 # Installation Instructions
+## (Tested on Raspberry pi 3 with Raspbarian stretch)
 Simple (but straight forward):
   ```
 sudo dpkg -i <path to libtbb-dev_2018-U2_armhf.deb>
 sudo ldconfig

   ```
+# Files:
+Support my hardwork and Email me at abhi.una12@gmail.com for Latest .deb files.

 # Huge thanks to:
 https://hackaday.com/2016/12/01/running-intel-tbb-on-a-raspberry-pi/ for guiding me through.